“Liberte’! Egalite’! Fraternite’!”

 Confidare is in Bangalore but handles cases from all over the world.

-The present situation of Men’s Rights Movement in India
+The present situation of the Men’s Rights Movement in India

-It is still in inception stage.
+It is still in the inception stage.
 Abuse of men is still unrecognized.
 “Studies say, the social problem of unrecognized abuse of men, trickles down in various forms”.
-The foundation laid in last ten years of movement and more non-affected people becoming allies with men’s rights in the country.
+The foundation laid in the last ten years of movement and more non-affected people becoming allies with men’s rights in the country.

 The vision of men’s rights